superfrogbe/cordova-background-geolocation-plugin/README.md

 This project is based on [@mauron85/cordova-plugin-background-geolocation](https://github.com/mauron85/cordova-plugin-background-geolocation), which in turn was based on the original [cordova-background-geolocation plugin](https://github.com/christocracy/cordova-plugin-background-geolocation) by [christocracy](https://github.com/christocracy).
 Hayl Ltd have taken on responsibility for hosting it and will be maintaining it and merging PRs from the community.
 If you have any fixes, features or updates that you would like included, please do raise a PR or issue on the GitHub repository.

+**ATENTION:** This project changes the package name from it's parents.
+The words are the same but in a different order, which is easy to miss and can cause some confusion

 We are also looking to maintainers to help with this, so that the project does not end up orphaned.
 If you are interested in helping out with maintaining the project, please see the [pinned discussion at GitHub](https://github.com/HaylLtd/cordova-background-geolocation-plugin/discussions/3).

 The NPM package can be found at [cordova-background-geolocation-plugin](https://www.npmjs.com/package/cordova-background-geolocation-plugin).